 The detox process from nicotine and tobacco is also not life-threatening but can be highly agitating for many people.
 They will experience cravings, loss of energy, restlessness, and irritability.
 The most effective medications to help with the nicotine detox process are also meds used to help people make an overall attempt at quitting tobacco – nicotine replacement products.

 Examples of nicotine replacement include patches, gum, or lozenges.
 These are quantified mechanisms which deliver nicotine to the body, and also are available with different dose ranges.
 Over time, a person can gradually decrease the potency of a nicotine patch or decrease the dosage of nicotine gum.
 This helps a person gradually wean off tobacco and make a full attempt at quitting.

 Clinically qualified facilities will often work with people detoxing from multiple substances at the same time.
 For instance, we will often see people who have developed an addiction to heroin and methamphetamine.
 Another example is someone experiencing both alcohol and nicotine withdrawal.

-Fortunately, most of the detox efforts and protocols do not interfere with each other.
+Fortunately, most of the medical detox efforts and protocols do not interfere with each other.
 Buprenorphine medication can be effectively used for opioid detox at the same time as someone experiencing alcohol withdrawal and requiring benzodiazepines.
 For complex people such as these, it is of utmost importance that they receive structured medical detoxification from a qualified clinical treatment center.
 They are often trying to heal from numerous problems at the same time and really benefit from a safe place to make those changes.